laravel/wayfinder/readme.md

 show.url(1, options); // "/posts/1?page=2q=shirt
 ```

-## Wayfinder + Inertia
+## Wayfinder and Inertia

-You can pass the result of a Wayfinder method directly to the `submit` method of `useForm`, it will automatically resolve the correct URI and method:
+When using Inertia, you can pass the result of a Wayfinder method directly to the `submit` method of `useForm`, it will automatically resolve the correct URL and method:

 ```ts
 import { useForm } from "@inertiajs/react";